tradingstrategy-ai/tqdm-loggable/README.md

 - [The logging messages are structured](https://docs.python.org/3/howto/logging-cookbook.html#implementing-structured-logging), so they work with Sentry, LogStash, etc. rich logging services which provide advanced searching and tagging by variables

-Here is a sample `tqdm` log output in plain-text logs:
+Here is a sample `tqdm` log message output in plain text logs:

 ```
 tqdm_logging.py     :66   2022-09-20 23:30:48,667 Progress on:Sample progress 0.000000/60000.000000 rate:None it/s elapsed:0.0000 postfix:None